 About Our Courses

-The EFA provides two types of online courses: traditional and self-paced.
-Both are intended for your professional development, and there’s no grading or passing/failing.
-Upon finishing a self-paced or traditional course, you will receive a certificate of completion.
+The EFA provides three types of online classes: traditional courses, intensives, and self-paced courses.
+All are intended for your professional development, and there’s no grading or passing/failing.
+Upon finishing a course, you will receive a certificate of completion.

 Traditional Courses

-Traditional courses are asynchronous, meaning you don’t need to log in at a certain time or day to attend a class session.
+Traditional courses take place on a set schedule but are asynchronous, meaning you don’t need to log in at a certain time or day to attend a class session.
 Instead, you’re given access to the course content one week at a time, and you move through this content and the homework assignments on your own.

 Benefits of Traditional Courses